GBalatti9/GBalatti9/README.md

 - 📫 How to reach me **gas.balatti@gmail.com**

-- 📄 I may not have formal professional experience (yet!), but I'm a self-driven learner and passionate about coding.
+- 📄 I'm a self-driven learner and passionate about coding.
 My approach to learning is simple: every time I acquire a new technology or concept, I challenge myself to create a project with it.
 You can find some examples on my profile; feel free to take a look.
 I'm eager to continue growing and learning.
 Let's build cool things together!

 - 💪 **I firmly believe that practice will turn me into a master.** 🚀